sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-19_on-the-pishachis-rakshasis-apasaras-and-the-vajrayogini.md

 +++
-title = "On the pishAchis, rAkShasis, apasarAs and thexa0vajrayoginI"
+title = "On the pishAchis, rAkShasis, apasarAs and the vajrayoginI"

 +++
 We had in our long wanderings encountered many a pishAchi, rAkSasi and